bcgov/gwa-api/microservices/gatewayApi/README.md

 Consider using `virtualenv` to isolate this Python environment from other Python programs.
 Run `pip install -r requirements.txt` to install dependencies and `python3 wsgi.py` to start up the server.

-- *Windows Note: Other OCWA endpoints may not be able to resolve localhost and/or 127.0.0.1.
+- *Windows Note: Other endpoints may not be able to resolve localhost and/or 127.0.0.1.
 You may change `wsgi.py` to listen from `0.0.0.0` to compensate, but DO NOT commit this to git!*

 ### Docker Install